 How can I defend myself against deemed supply charges?

-According to the Drug (Misuse and Trafficking) Act 1985, if you are found with a trafficable quantity of a prohibited drug in your possession, it can be deemed to be for supply unless you can prove that the drug was for something other than supply, such as for your own personal use or you were holding the drug for someone else.
+Under the Drug (Misuse and Trafficking) Act 1985 (NSW), if you are found with a traffickable quantity of a prohibited drug in your possession, custody or control it can be deemed to be for supply unless you can prove that the drug was for something other than supply, such as for your own personal use or you were holding the drug for someone else.

 Proving that the drugs were for personal use rather than supply is easiest when there are no other indications of drug supply present, such as large sums of money, multiple mobile phones and resealable plastic bags.

 In some cases, it’s possible to get deemed drug supply charges withdrawn by writing to whoever is prosecuting the case, which could either be the NSW Police Service or the Director of Public Prosecutions.